egovernment/eregistrations-starter/README.md

 # eRegistrations Starter

 __Warning: This project is updated on-demand basis.
-If you want to setup new eRegistrations system, please contact project authors to confirm whether its codebase up to date and safe for initialization of new systems__
+If you want to setup new eRegistrations system, please contact project authors to confirm whether its codebase us up to date and safe for initialization of new a system__

 ### To initialize new system proceed with following steps: